Happy Sunday friends! I keep thinking it’s Saturday because tomorrow is a holiday and the hubster gets to be home for one more day, yahoooo!

 I listen to a few different podcasts and lately Joyce Meyer has been on repeat.
 I went to her conference a few months ago and if you’ve never been, I highly recommend it, I just LOVE her and she’s amazing in person!
 On one of the podcasts I was listening to recently she talked a lot about speaking life over our lives.
 She speaks different positive affirmations quoted from scripture everyday and it really got me interested in doing the same.
 If you find yourself worried, anxious, depressed, self-conscious etc, there are several scriptures you can speak and pray over your life, mind and attitude.

 I’ve struggled with fear my whole life.
 I was raised in a volatile home where fear was a permanent resident in my mind and heart.
 I was never taught how to deal with it, our feelings weren’t really talked about in our home and more often than not things were swept under the rug and as if nothing ever happened.
 It was confusing and dysfunctional.
-As I grew older my fear ruled my life and eventually turned into anxiety, severe at times, and panic attacks became a common occurrence.
+As I grew older fear ruled my life and eventually turned into anxiety, severe at times, and panic attacks became some what of a common occurrence.
 I’ve worked a lot on myself and learning how to get through anxiety, and exercising has been a HUGE help.
 But it got to a point where I needed something deeper, releasing endorphins at the gym only helped so much and for so long.
 I needed a heart change and the only way I could do that was with Jesus.
 Don’t get me wrong, I still find myself in the trap of fear, scared that something will happen to my children or my husband, I mean, I can really get myself freaked out about anything!
 But I’ve been able to find peace in Gods word and His truth.

 When I find myself in that trap, these are the scriptures I submerge myself in and speak out loud: